spiritedmedia/erector-set/README.md

 ### wp-config-local.php

-If you want to customize values in `wp-config.php` use the file called `wp-config-local.php` in the root of the `public/` directory.
+In the root of the `public/` directory there's a file called `wp-config-local.php`.
+This file contains environment-specific configuration as well as secrets like API keys.
 This file will get included by `wp-config.php` automagically.

+**You'll need to update the `***` values with real credentials in order to get things working properly.** There will be no obvious error messages until you try and use a feature that requires a valid credential because `wp-config-local.php` is filled with dummy values initially.
+Ask another developer for the real credentials.

-An example local config file should exist already – feel free to create the file if it somehow was deleted.
+An example local config file should exist already.
+If the file was somehow deleted, ask a developer for their copy and drop it into place.

-For values that are `***` ask a dev for the real credentails.

 More constants can be found on the [wp-config.php codex page](https://codex.wordpress.org/Editing_wp-config.php) or https://gist.github.com/MikeNGarrett/e20d77ca8ba4ae62adf5